Gospel: Mark 12:28-34

 In a relationship with God, we can ask the same question: what's most important?
 How does that question impact our prayer life, our family life, our social life?
 What one principle or character trait tells others we are followers of Christ?

 A scribe asked Jesus that question.
-While Jesus' answer may have been a common one at the time, the underlining understanding Jesus gave the answer changed more than his followers.
+While Jesus' answer may have been a common one at the time, the underlying understanding Jesus gave the answer changed more than his followers.
 It changed the world.

 Popular Translation